 All of the types of climbing mentioned so far rely on the climber to use natural-ish formations in the rock to help them ascend the wall.
 Organic or replica (in the case of a climbing gym) footholds and handholds are required to successfully climb under the previously mentioned distinctions.
 However, aid climbing, as the name implies, involves an added layer of assistance to the climber.
 According to REI, for particularly difficult or impassable sections of routes, aid climbers will use tools liketo pull themselves upward rather than relying on the rock itself.

 For this type of climbing, the name is as scary as it sounds.
 No ropes, no help, and no second chances.
 If you make a mistake during a free solo climb, there is nothing stopping you from falling to your death below.
 Even the most expert climbers typically never experience this type of activity.
-We highly discourage participating in this type of climbing; however, if you would like to see this type of climbing executed at the highest level, be sure to check out National Geographic’s Free Solo — featuring American rock climber Alex Honnold’s infamous 2017 assent of the 3,000-foot granite rock face known as El Capitan.
+We highly discourage participating in this type of climbing without years of dedicated training; however, if you would like to see this type of climbing executed at the highest level, be sure to check out— featuring American rock climber Alex Honnold’s infamous 2017 assent of the 3,000-foot granite rock face known as El Capitan.

 - New to CrossFit?
 Check Out This Beginner’s Guide to CrossFit

 - Fast and Light Overnight: A Newbie’s Guide to Fastpacking